Sidkjr/SimpleETHATM/README.md

 This program is a simple solidity contract that contains:
 - `addStudentMarks()` - Allows admin to add 1 student entry.
-- `deposit()` - Allows admin to remove 1 entry from the total entries.
+- `removeStudentEntry()` - Allows admin to remove 1 entry from the total entries.

 ## Getting Started